-Click HERE to indicate the type of dish that you plan to bring to the next monthly Meeting/Potluck
+Click HERE to indicate the type of dish that you plan to bring to the next monthly Membership Meeting/Potluck

 ~~~